• Skip to primary navigation

 Ingredients

-• 3 in small-medium zucchinis ends trimmed and cut half lengthwise
+• 3 small to medium zucchinis ends trimmed and cut half lengthwise

-• 1 medium-large tomato washed, cored and diced
+• 1 medium to large tomato washed, cored and diced

 • 1 small bell pepper stemmed, seeded and diced